dotnet/csharplang/proposals/semi-auto-properties.md

 There are two syntax changes:

-1. There is a new contextual keyword, `field`, which may be used within property accessor bodies to access a backing field for the property declaration.
+1. There is a new contextual keyword, `field`, which may be used within property accessor bodies to access a backing field for the property declaration ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-05-15.md#should-field-and-value-be-keywords-in-property-or-accessor-signatures-what-about-nameof-in-those-spaces)).

 2. Properties may now mix and match auto accessors with full accessors ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-06-24.md#mixing-auto-accessors)).
 "Auto property" will continue to mean a property whose accessors have no bodies.
 None of the examples below will be considered auto properties.